Oil marketing, aviation stocks tumble as crude oil prices boil | Devdiscourse

 Global crude oil price skyrocketed after drones attacked two Saudi Arabian plants on Saturday.
 Oil prices surged the most on record on Monday, with Brent crude rising by as much as 19.5 per cent to USD 71.95 per barrel - the biggest gain in dollar terms since futures started trading in 1988.

-Aviation stocks also faced selling, with SpiceJet falling 3.95 per cent, InterGlobe Aviation 2.86 per cent and Jet Airways 1.20.
+Aviation stocks also faced selling, with SpiceJet falling 3.95 per cent, InterGlobe Aviation 2.86 per cent and Jet Airways 1.20 per cent.
 The BSE benchmark Sensex on Monday slipped nearly 262 points due to panic sell-offs by investors who were caught off guard by spike in crude prices.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)